balena-io/balena-cli/doc/cli.markdown

 #### --logs

-No-op and deprecated since balena CLI v12.0.0.
+No-op and deprecated since balenaCLI v12.0.0.
 Build logs are now shown by default.

 #### --nologs